 ‘Do no harm’ – ‘take no shit’

-However, it is important to understand that the intention to ‘do no harm’ does not mean accepting, or agreeing with, anything, or everything, that happens.
+However, it seems to me that the intention to ‘do no harm’ does not mean accepting, or agreeing with, anything, or everything, that happens.
 It is not a doctrine of passivity.
 Taking action grounded in non-violence, is to take action that will help to reduce suffering, resolve conflict and increase the wellbeing of ourselves, other beings and our planet.
 Standing up for one’s ethical values is a vital part of applying the understanding and composure that arises from doing mindful meditation.
-This may, at times, involve taking a stand to counter delusion, anger and greed that we encounter in our daily lives.
+This may, at times, involve taking a stand to counter delusion, aggression and greed that we encounter in our daily lives.
 But the stand needs to be taken from a position that is itself mindful, caring, non-violent – in other words peaceful.

 Expressing and defending an ethics of non-violence, may involve acknowledging in oneself, and pointing out to others, that a thought, a statement or an action, is causing harm; and, working to change minds and behaviours towards non-violence and peace.